 Elevo Institute is a not-for-profit research organisation that seeks to improve teaching and learning through the development of well-researched and tested methodologies and to incubate new ideas – taking them from thought leadership to the school and classroom.

 We also conduct Educational Design Research to develop new approaches that will make a marked difference in the lives of young Australians.

 Kingswood College is proud to have implemented Elevo Institute’s metacurriculum ThinkPlus and is home to the dedicated ThinkPlus Centre.

-The cost of tickets to Growing Young Minds is subsidised by Elevo Institute.
+The Growing Young Minds Conference is subsidised by the Elevo Institute.